awslabs/amazon-sagemaker-inference-client/README.md

 ![Application Example Use Screen Shot](images/app-car-inference-client.png)

-Amazon SageMaker is a fully managed service that removes the heavy lifting from each step of the machine learning process to make it easier to develop and train high quality machine learning models.
+Amazon Sagemaker is a fully managed service that removes the heavy lifting from each step of the machine learning process to make it easier to develop and train high quality machine learning models.
 This is especially attractive to developers that want to incorporate machine learning outcomes onto their applications without having to build and managed every step of the process.

 Once trained, the machine learning model needs to be hosted and exposed in a way that makes it accessible to client applications.
 A common way to do this is via an Amazon Sagemaker Endpoint which is an AWS service optimised to hosts machine learning models and presents an authenticated public interface that can be consumed by end user applications.

 The application code presented in this repository consists of a native JavaScript web client and a NodeJS AWS Lambda and Amazon API Gateway configuration.
-This provides an end to end example of how to perform an object detection inference against an Amazon Sagemaker Endpoint.
+This provides an end-to-end example of how to perform an object detection inference against an Amazon Sagemaker Endpoint.
 The web client in this example overlays visual bounding boxes and text output of a user provided image submitted against the Amazon Sagemaker Endpoint as displayed above.

 You are free to deploy in any AWS region supporting all of the listed services but when first creating the hosting resources it can take a few of hours for DNS to propagate and your application to become available if not deployed in **US-EAST-1**.
 For this reason, we will deploy in **US-EAST-1** and encourage you to do the same.